 Over the weekend I watched the film ‘Muriel’s Wedding’.

-This movie could well be the one that I have seen more times than any other film – except one – in my life.
-(The only film that I know for certain that I have seen more often is ‘Heathers’).
+I have seen this film more times than any other – except for one – in my life.
+(The only film that I know for certain, that I have seen more often is ‘Heathers’).

 My Saturday evening was sensible.
 I arrived home early, with noble intentions of going to bed, to prepare myself for a productive rehearsal today.
 Then I opened Youtube.
 One of the ‘recommended’ clips for me was the 1980 film ‘Cruising’.